 Junior investigator Zhao Zhang joined Carnegie in November 2014.
 He studies how elements with the ability to “jump” around the genome, called transposons, are controlled in egg, sperm, and other somatic tissues in order to understand how transposons contribute to genomic instability and to mutations that lead to inherited disease and cancer.

-Yixian Zheng is the Acting Director of the Department of Embryology.
+Yixian Zheng is the Director of the Department of Embryology.
 Yixian Zheng’s lab has a long-standing interest in cell division.
 In recent years, their findings have broadened their research using animal models, to include the study of stem cells, genome organization, and lineage specification—how stem cells differentiate into their final cell forms.
 They use a wide range of tools, including genetics in different model organisms, cell culture, biochemistry, proteomics, and genomics.